daniel-salmon/distlock/README.md

 The server maintains a collection of all locks that have been created and allows workers to lease locks.
 Each lock maintains a logical, integer clock that gets incremented with every lease.
 When a client attempts to release a lock it presents the clock value it had when it leased the lock.
+The clock value is used by the server to determine if the lock can be released by that client -- if the lock was expired by the time the client requests to release the lock, it's possible another client has leased the lock in the meantime.

-This is useful because it is possible that client A leased the lock and was unable to release the lock before the lock expired.
-If client B leased the lock before client A could release it, client A will not be able to release the lock.
+To be more specific, maintaining a clock is useful because it is possible that client A leased the lock and was unable to release the lock before the lock expired.
+If client B leased the lock before client A could release it, client A should not be able to release the lock (it's possible client B is still working and also client A should know that it no longer has exclusive access to the lock and may need to take cleanup actions).
 The server can determine this by comparing the logical clock value whenever a client attempts to release a lock.
 In this case, when client B leased the lock, the server incremented the clock value to one more than the clock value client A had when it leased the lock.
-Then when client A attempts to release the lock, it will see that A's clock is behind and will not be able to release the lock.
-The client will obtain an `UnreleasableError` exception at release time in this situation so that it knows it no longer had exclusive access to the lock.
+Then when client A attempts to release the lock, the server will see that A's clock is behind and will let client A know that it could not release the lock by returning an `UnreleasableError` to client A. This allows client A to know it did not have exclusive access to the lock since it did not release the lock within the expiration time it requested when it leased the lock.

+The clock value on the lock can also be used by clients when writing data.
+It can provide a way to resolve write orders when two workers both acquired the same lock after a slow client A did not release the lock before it expired, and yet both clients attempt to write data to the same resource.
+Writes can be resolved by using the write value that is associated with a higher lock value, since the client with the higher lock value must be associated with the worker that has the most recent lease on the lock.